WZUU

+In January 2007, the station changed frequency from 92.3 to 92.5 and increased its power from 860 watts to 6000 watts.

+In October 2025, the format was tweaked towards an active rock style, removing some of the older classic rock and adding songs from the 1990s through the present.

 Bronco Radio Network

 Prior to relocating it was an affiliate of the "Bronco Radio Network" for Western Michigan University.
 From the fall of 2007 to spring of 2010, it was the flagship station for Broncos football and men's basketball.